liamsparkles/HandPoseHuaweiProject/README.md

 ### While logged onto an Atlas, run the following commands to run the application

-To run the als.mp4 file, navigate inside the OpenPoseConverted folder and simply run (using python3):
+To run the als.mp4 file, navigate inside the OpenPoseConverted folder and run (using python3):

     python openposerun_optimized_delayshift.py

-To run your's, or another example file, run:
+To run yours, or another example file, run the following:

     python openposerun_optimized_delayshift.py --input PATH/TO/FILE.mp4

-There's no need to download, or setup an offline model file, the python code will automatically do it for you if it's not already there.
+There's no need to download, or setup an offline model file, the Python code will automatically do it for you if it's not already there.
 For different resolutions of videos, a new offline model will be created.

 ## Multi-threading Approach